Editorial by Industrial Quick Search

 • Butadiene Rubber (BR): Butadiene rubber or BR is an elastomer from the polymerization of the monomer, butadiene.
 It accounts for about 25% of the world’s production of synthetic rubbers.
 Most of the BR produced are used to make tires, while some are blended with other rubbers to improve the final product's properties.
 Generally, BR has good cracking, abrasion, and rolling resistance but is prone to ozone degradation.

-• Styrene-Butadiene Rubber (SBR): Styrene-butadiene or SBR is a product of copolymerization between styrene and butadiene.
-SBR is one of the most important types of rubber which are used to produce not just extruded rubber parts but also to manufacture tires, gaskets, and shoes.
-It is a general-purpose rubber that competes with natural rubber in terms of market share.
-SBR is preferred due to its better abrasion, tear, and thermal resistance than natural rubber.
+• Styrene-Butadiene Rubber (SBR): Styrene-butadiene rubber (SBR) is a copolymer of styrene and butadiene.
+It is a crucial type of rubber used not only for extruded rubber parts but also in the production of tires, gaskets, and footwear.
+SBR is a general-purpose rubber that rivals natural rubber in market share, favored for its superior abrasion, tear, and thermal resistance compared to natural rubber.

 SBR Extruded Rubber Part